-HCA’s passive areas cost about $1,800 per ha per year to maintain (about $5 million in 2010 dollars).
-HCA does not charge admission fees to these areas, except when the passive area is part of a larger conservation area where admission is charged, like at Christie Lake or Dundas Valley.
+HCA’s natural areas cost about $1,800 per ha per year to maintain (about $5 million in 2010 dollars).
+HCA does not charge admission fees to most of these areas, except when the passive area is part of a larger conservation area where admission is charged, like at Christie Lake or Dundas Valley.

 Our passive areas include Beverly Swamp, Borer’s Falls, Crooks’ Hollow, Devil’s Punch Bowl, Eramosa Karst, Felker’s Falls, Fletcher Creek Ecological Preserve, Iroquoia Heights, Lower Spencer, Meadowlands, Mount Albion, Tiffany Falls, Vinemount and Vinemount Wetland, as well as trails such as the Chippewa and Hamilton to Branford Rail Trail and sections of Christie Lake, Dundas Valley, Confederation Park, Spencer Gorge and Westfield Heritage Village.

 These lands were acquired and protected by HCA because of their sensitive nature and the overall role they play in the landscape-level natural heritage of the watershed.
 Directly because of this significance, they are typically designated by the province or the municipality as Provincially Significant Wetlands(PSWs), Environmentally Significant Areas (ESAs), or as Areas of Natural and Scientific Interest (ANSIs).
 The actual designation is determined by many reasons, including significant hydrological function, rare habitat, or species at risk, to name a few.

 Ownership by an organization such as HCA protects these lands from changes that could be detrimental to their sensitive features and functions.
 These lands contribute to the larger natural heritage system in the City of Hamilton and surrounding municipalities, which allows for the greater protection of the watershed’s overall biodiversity.